tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 ### Provider

-Terraform relies on plugins called "providers" and is essential to every terraform build.
-Providers can be thought up as libraries in traditional programing.
-Providers are denoted as such s
+Terraform relies on plugins called "providers," which are essential to every Terraform build.
+Providers can be thought of as libraries in traditional programming.
+Providers are denoted as such:

 ```json
 provider "aws" {
     region      = "us-west-1"